Job description for business analysts

 Another example may be the studying of operational objectives for a certain department and measuring their throughput.
 It might also involve identifying bottlenecks, designing modifications to remove those bottlenecks and making recommendations for workflow enhancements.

 A business, at the end of the day, operates to meet the needs of the market.
-Companies spend billions on market research to understand what their consumers want so that they can fulfill those needs by designing and marketing products/ services.
+Companies spend billions on market research to understand what their consumers want so that they can fulfil those needs by designing and marketing products/ services.
 While market research agencies often do the fieldwork and gather the raw data, it often comes down to Business Analysts to make sense of such data received from other agencies or the company’s own sources.

 BA’s must collect and analyse information regarding market trends and consumer preferences.
 Research data from various sources need to be processed to generate a comprehensive business strategy.